 Sushi and sashimi

 We can’t forget sushi and sashimi.
 One of the best ways to dip your toe into the range available is at a kaiten bar.
-At these futuristic-looking restaurants, tiny bowls pass by you on a conveyer belt and you take what you choose, paying for the plates you’ve cleared before you leave.
+At these futuristic-looking restaurants, tiny bowls pass by you on a conveyor belt and you take what you choose, paying for the plates you’ve cleared before you leave.

 In most kaiten bars, you can also order specialty dishes by pressing buttons in front of you — visit Uobei in Tokyo and your food is delivered by miniature bullet train.